agbrehm0/hello-world/README.md

 # hello-world
 A repository with my ideas and initial, common projects for different topics in Data science This may include:
--Iris dat for machine learning
+-Iris data set for machine learning
 -Titanic data set
 -Boston housing data set
 -Walmart sales forecasting dataset